schemaanalyst/schemaanalyst/README.md

 #### Reduction Methods

-Multiple Test Suite Reduction (TSR) methods are implemented and available for you to use:
+Multiple Test Suite Reduction methods are available for you to use:

  3. `random` - a random test suite reduction technique
  1. `simpleGreedy` - a naive greedy test suite reduction technique